 300 Years of Chelsea and Westminster

-We have worked with The National Lottery Heritage Fund to explore the history of Chelsea and Westminster Hospital, which reaches back 300 years to the original Westminster Hospital.
+Working with The National Lottery Heritage Fund, we have explored the history of Chelsea and Westminster Hospital, which reaches back 300 years to the original Westminster Hospital.

 We have delved into the hospital archives to create and install a permanent exhibition celebrating our hospital’s rich history.
 This new exhibition is on permanent display in the Outpatient’s waiting area on the lower ground floor of Chelsea and Westminster Hospital.
 The exhibition explores three main themes, click below to read more from Steven Lawes, our Heritage Officer.